saadkadhi/VBad/README.md

 # VBad
-VBA Obuscation Tool combined with an MS office document generator.
+VBad is fully customizable VBA Obuscation Tool combined with an MS office document generator.
+It aims to help Red & Blue team for attack or defense.

 DISCLAIMER: This is only for testing purposes and can only be used where strict consent has been given.
 Do not use this for illegal purposes, period.